 The Montessori Early Childhood program is designed to meet the needs of children ages 3 - 6.
 Ideally the child would enter the program at age 3 years and remain with the same teacher for all 3 years.
 This looping allows child and teacher to get to know each other very well, and creates a comfortable bond between the two.
 However, a child can enter the classroom at any time during these years and quickly settle into the routine.

-Three years ago, New Vista featured a new class to introduce 2 -early 3 year olds to the Montessori method of learning.
+Five years ago, New Vista featured a new toddler class to introduce 2 -early 3 year olds to the Montessori method of learning.
 This foundation-building class stresses potty training, social skills building, development of fine and gross motor skills, improvement of language and speech, science concepts, and number/letter/shape concepts.

 The multi-age classrooms provides a backdrop for success in all ages.
 The younger children will attempt lessons they see their older peers working with, and can often acquire those same skills with ease.
 By the same token, the older children assist in teaching the younger ones, sometimes presenting lessons in the same way the lesson has been presented to them.
 This is an excellent confidence and independence builder for the older child.
 It also fosters a natural feeling of respect between the younger and older child.